karkman/Physalia_EnvMetagenomics_2023/README.md

 We will cover both read- and assembly-based methods, focusing on the strength of each of these methods depending on the research question.
 We will use data from both short- (e.g. Illumina) and long-read (e.g. Nanopore/PacBio) sequencing platforms, as it improves dramatically MAG assembling and binning compared to short-read-only methods.

-## Prerequisites
+## Pre-requisites
 We assume some basic awareness of analysis of UNIX and molecular biology.
+Please follow the exercises [here](command-line-basics.md) to refresh your Unix skills if needed.

 ## Outcomes
 By completing this course, you will: